mdn522/svelte-5-progress/README.md

 Unless you have some **wild** navigation setup (*like, interdimensional travel?* 🚀), you can just sit back, relax, and let this **super smooth, stylish progress bar** do all the heavy lifting for you.

 > "Customization is great, but perfection is effortless.
-Let **NavProgress** do its thing." – Some wise Svelte Wizard 🧙‍♂️
+Let **Progress** do its thing." – Some wise Svelte Wizard 🧙‍♂️

 ## **💖 Why Use This?**